mi-classroom/mi-web-technologien-beiboot-ss2024-gutentag2012/docs/adr/0001-video-processing.md

-# Use FFMPEG for Video Processing
+# Video Processing for Frame Extraction

 |          |                                                                                                      |
 | -------- | ---------------------------------------------------------------------------------------------------- |